Felitendo/Feloverse/README.md

-A Public List of all the Websites and Projects I'm selfhostin
+A Public List of all the Websites and Projects I'm hosting

 ## [cloud.felo.gg](https://cloud.felo.gg) (Felo Cloud)
 Felo Cloud is a cloud storage service designed to securely store and share your files online.